Wasserwecken/markdownpaper/content.md

 By default the `render.html` expects a `content.md` in the same directory.
 This is defined in the header by the line `<script id="mdContent" type="text/plain" src="content.md">`.

 The markdown content can be provided by an URL and can be changed by setting the `src` attribute to you path of needs.
 The root path of any media defined in the markdown will be the location of the `render.html`.
 The actual location of the content is NOT respected.

+This is shown in [people] where the process is vidusalized.

 There is also the option to embedded the markdown content directly into the `render.html` by removing the `src` attribute entirely and adding the content directly in the tag.